colpal/actions-for-each/README.md

 # For Each

-Glob the filesystem to create `matrix` definitions for parallel jobs
+Glob the filesystem to create `matrix` definitions for parallel jobs.
+This action uses [globby](https://github.com/sindresorhus/globby) under the hood

 ## Usage